 This is a great example of coding the sequelae of COVID-19.
 A sequela is a manifestation or complication of a previous condition (sequelae is the plural).
-When a patient is admitted with sequela of a prior COVID-19 infection, code the sequela as the principal diagnosis with a secondary diagnosis code of B94.8 ("Sequelae of other specified infectious and parasitic diseases").
+When a patient is admitted with sequela of a prior COVID-19 infection, code the sequela as the principal diagnosis with a secondary diagnosis code of U09.9, Post-COVID condition.
 Some common sequelae include pneumonia, cytokine release syndrome, thromboembolism resulting in CVA, MI, DVT or PE and heart failure (for those who had COVID myocarditis).

 Case 4.
 Elderly patient was admitted for hip fracture s/p fall at home.
 Patient has weakness and generalized debility due to prolonged hospitalization one month ago for COVID-19.

 Here the patient has a hip fracture, which is not directly related to the previous COVID-19 infection, which has resolved by now.
 We would assign the unrelated condition (hip fracture) as the principal diagnosis and assign code Z86.16 (Personal history of COVID-19) as a secondary diagnosis.
 Personal history codes account for a patient's past medical condition that no longer exists and is not being treated but may recur.
 According to Coding Clinic, code U09.9 (sequelae) would not be assigned, as the debility is due to the prolonged hospitalization rather than COVID-19 infection itself.

 Case 5.
 Patient admitted with severe anemia due to chronic GI bleeding.
 Also experienced low-grade fever and mild shortness of breath, which led the hospital to test for COVID-19.
 The patient tested positive, was placed in isolation, and treated with blood transfusions.